-The Kortext acquisition portal offers a quick and easy purchase order system.
-You can order content from over 4,500 publishers.
-Searching and selecting material is easy.
+The Kortext library acquisition portal offers a quick and easy purchase order system.
+Recent enhancements mean searching, selecting and comparing material has never been easier, and you can order content from over 4,700 publishers.

 With Kortext, you’ll be able to access detailed analytics and reporting on everything from student engagement to content usage.